-The overall aim of the proposed research is to demonstrate the effectiveness of the secondary analysis of administrative data-sets to delineate patterns of participation in higher education (HE) and, thereby, to contribute to the development of policy and professional practice in widening access in Wales (and more widely).
-The project is based upon a collaboration between the Wales Institute of Social and Economic Research, Data and Methods (WISERD), the Higher Education Funding Council for Wales (HEFCW) and the Welsh Government (WG).
+The overall aim of the proposed research was to demonstrate the effectiveness of the secondary analysis of administrative data-sets to delineate patterns of participation in higher education (HE) and, thereby, to contribute to the development of policy and professional practice in widening access in Wales (and more widely).
+The project was based upon a collaboration between the Wales Institute of Social and Economic Research, Data and Methods (WISERD), the Higher Education Funding Council for Wales (HEFCW) and the Welsh Government (WG).

 - To explore the potential for extending this resource through the linking of further data-sets (for example, income data held by the Student Loans Company).

 - To carry out - for the first time in Wales - a detailed descriptive analysis of the progression of individuals through compulsory education, into post-16 education and on to HE.

 - To use statistical modelling to uncover the most significant determinants of entry/non-entry to HE, comparing the influence of, for example, the social characteristics of individuals, their previous educational attainment and their progress through the educational system.
 This sought to replicate and develop further the analysis of equivalent data for England by Chowdry et al. (2010).

 - To conduct fieldwork, comprising documentary analysis and semi-structured interviews with key actors, to establish trends of change in Wales's distinctive widening-access policies over time and to uncover their underpinning rationales.
 This was to be done for both national-level policies and for implementation within the HEIs.
 This fieldwork was resourced through additional funding from the HEFCW.

 - To use the secondary data analysis as a robust, evidence-based framework to evaluate the effectiveness of the widening-access policies adopted in Wales and of the approaches to implementation adopted within the HEIs.